creativechain/php-graphene-node-client/README.md

 ## Creating Own Command

-You have to update $map properties in CreaApiMethods/CreaApiMethods/VizApiMethods classes as shown below
+You have to update $map properties in CreaApiMethods classes as shown below

 ```php
 <?php